 Here’s an example scope of work for a low-priced microfilm scanning project:

-- Create single-page PDF in roll-level folders.
+- Create single-page PDF images in roll-level folders.

 Pretty simple, right?
 Right, because you’re buying a Ford here, and you can have any color you want as long as it’s black.
 ALL projects are unique, so this may work for you, or you may need to tweak it.
 The main point is that it’s a good place to start if you’re cost-conscious.